 We’re going to play with macros very shortly and you’ll see that every step you take is recorded as VBA computer code.
 We’ll look at the computer code you create.
 Most computer programmers would agree that the code that results is pretty ugly code.
 It includes lots of line items that don’t need to be there.
 It doesn’t include any notes that explain what’s going on.
 If you’re very smart you might just be able to understand what’s going on in the code you have created, but it’s going to be very hard for anyone picking up your spreadsheet to work out what the macro is doing.

-This is the warning: macros are pretty much unfathomable, unauditable and un-checkable for all but the original user who created them.
+This is the warning: macros are pretty much unfathomable unauditable and un-checkable for all but the original user who created them.
 If you want to build a model that your organisation is totally reliant on and only you can operate and make sure you can never get sacked, then maybe that’s a reason why you’d want to stuff your spreadsheets full of macros.
-If you want to build models that can be passed around your organisation and used by other people you could say it’s probably best to avoid macros (or make sure you create well structured and well commented macros like we’ll show you here).
+If you want to build models that can be passed around your organisation and used by other people it’s probably best to avoid macros.

 Warnings about macros 2: they break

 We’ve had plenty of people on our financial modelling courses who have been struggling to make macros they’ve inherited from another user work.
 The news is not good.
-Firstly (point 1 above) unless the macro has been structured and annotated well it’s very hard to determine what the original user was trying to achieve with the macro.
+Firstly (point 1 above) it’s very hard to determine what the original user was trying to achieve with the macro.
 Secondly: macros break.
-If you think about what macros are doing (recording a set of step by step actions) if one part of that sequence changes or needs to change, e.g. because source data has changed or changed position, or the underlying model has changed, the macro is bound to break.
+If you think about what macros are doing (recording a set of step by step actions) if one part of that sequence changes or needs to change, e.g. because source data has changed or changed position or the underlying model has changed, the macro is bound to break.
 That might explain why the macro you’re trying to use is broken.
 It’s linked to the underlying data or the underlying model and something there has changed, meaning the macro no longer works.

-Our advice (and it’s practical advice) is to ignore the existing macros.
+Our advice (and it’s practical advice this) is to ignore the existing macros.
 Think about what the spreadsheet was supposed to be achieving.
 Come up with your own solution to the problem.
-First see whether you can make careful use of Excel’s standard and deep functionality in solving the problem – thereby leaving a clear step by step record in your model of what you’ve done.
+Make careful use of Excel’s standard and deep functionality in solving the problem – thereby leaving a clear step by step record in your model of what you’ve done.
 Try and avoid using a macro to solve the problem, reducing the risk that a subsequent user picks up your model and can’t work out what’s going on or change what’s going on.

 Warnings about macros 3: viruses are made of computer code too